 Your water heater ensures you have hot water for a relaxing shower, cleaning dishes, laundry, and more.
 But not everyone who owns a hot water heater knows how to set its temperature.
-Setting it too high can cause scalding or burns, while setting it too low means you’ll have lukewarm water.
+Setting it too high can cause scalding or burns, while setting it too low means you’ll have lukewarm water or even make your water heater break.
 Get the right temperature every time you turn on the faucet or shower—follow this water heater temperature setting guide.

 How To Adjust Water Heater Temp